 Chronic Non-Specific Low Back Pain – Movement Impairment

-Have you ever been told not to bend forward after getting a slipped disc injury?
+Understanding more about chronic Low back pain.
+Do not bend forward after getting a slipped disc injury?
 And after a while, pain seems to persist.

 Chronic Non-Specific Low Back Pain